NuSpaceSim/nuSpaceSim/docs/quickstart.rst

 Create a configuration file with the ``create-config`` command.
 This is editable by the user for defining different simulation parameters.  ::

-  nuspacesim create-config --numtrajs 1e6 --logenergy 8.0 my_config_file.xml
+  nuspacesim create-config --numtrajs 1e6 --spectrum Mono my_config_file.xml

 -----------------
 Run the simulator